c0r3dump3d/pysshmanager/README.md

   #The path of CSV file to save the host(s) information
   hostfile=hostfile.csv
 ```
-If you have not previously used tmux a good configuration tmux file (.tmux.conf) is:
+How xpanes use tmux if you have not previously used tmux a good configuration tmux file (.tmux.conf) is:

 ```
 setw -g mouse on